 Summer is another time – the season when the earth is at its maximum yang state – when we need more yin energy.
 Withdrawing to the beach with a good book is a great way to spend time in the summer – and indulge in some beneficial, and energy-producing, yin activity.
 Even deeper?
 Everything comes from nothing, so why not indulge yourself in a little nothing this summer?
 Read on about other ways to enjoy yin energy and help keep your energy balanced in the dog days of summer!

 — Think cool and dark.
 Heat outside getting to you?
+The summer can make us feel frenetic.
 Why not withdraw and sit in the movie theater for one (or more) showings of your favorite film?
 Or, create a move theater experience at home and rent several movies and spend a whole day watching films.

 — Be spontaneous.
 Yin energy is also about lack of control.
 There’s a saying that “change is as good as a rest.”
 Take an afternoon and travel to an area where you’ve never been and just wander around.
 Or go to a new restaurant where you’ve never been or try a new food – Korean Barbecue anyone?
 Just do something completely spontaneous and different, not scripted, scheduled, planned or known to give yourself a break.

 — Eat cool foods.
 Foods that are cooling are more yin.
 Try foods that are double yin – liquid and cool.
 A cold cucumber or strawberry soup would give you that cooling, refreshed feeling and make you feel full.
 Liquids are good feng shui for weight loss, too.
 A full glass of water or a cold soup before a meal will help fill you up so you eat less.